Last Updated on February 5, 2026 by Maged kamel

 The suggested place to add the hinge is at the load location, where the maximum moment occurs.

-At the Mid-length of the span, when load P gradually increases from zero till it reaches Py.
+At the Midpoint of the span, when the load P gradually increases from zero to Py.
 As a reminder, the reaction at both supports is P/2, and the bending moment at L/2 =P*L/4.

 In the diagram of the bending moment, this is the moment at point c, Mc=P*L/4 which is < My, when P=Py, M at c=Py*L/4.
-For further increase of load to P plastic, the moment at point c will be Pp*L/4.
+For a further increase in load on P plastic, the moment at point c will be Pp*L/4.

-If we refer to the strain stress relationship, the stress can be represented by linear relation, where the uppermost fiber will have a stress =Fy.
+If we refer to the strain stress relationship, the stress can be represented by a linear relation, where the uppermost fibre will have a stress =Fy.

 For the second stage, the stress becomes elastic-plastic; the stress at the top is Fy, and part of the upper fiber stress will be increased to Fy.
-At the last stage, the stress of the whole section is = Fy.
+At the last stage, the stress in the whole section is equal to Fy.

 How to estimate the Collapse load for the beam?

-For the shown section, at point c, where the plastic hinge is formed, the top fiber is stressed to Fy, it can not carry more stress when load increases, a further increase of load will cause the lower fiber to be stressed to Fy at that point, the stress =Fy, a hinge is formed.
-At the hinge, there will be moment a=Mp at both sides of the hinge.
+In the section shown, at point c, where the plastic hinge forms, the top fibre is stressed to Fy; it cannot carry any more stress as the load increases.
+A further increase of load will cause the lower fiber to be stressed to Fy at that point, the stress =Fy, a hinge is formed.
+At the hinge, there will be a moment M on both sides.

 This is the mechanism of failure where the moment reaches Mp.
-The plastic moment value is Mp=Pp*L/4 when the load is =Pp when the load is =Pp=4*(Mp/L).
+The plastic moment value is Mp = Pp*L/4 when the load is Pp. When the load is Pp = 4*(Mp/L), the section is in the plastic region.

 How to estimate the length of the plastic hinge?

-If we place the section of the hinge below the bending moment diagram.
-The Moment a zero-stiffness hinge at Mp is shown in the following diagram, the hinge is centered at 0.
+If we place the hinge section below the bending moment diagram.
+In the following diagram, the moment of a zero-stiffness hinge at Mp is shown; the hinge is centred at 0.

 Draw a horizontal line at the value of My; it will intersect with the moment diagram at the point located at Lh/2 from point A, and the same value for the Lh/2 to the right of point B.